Best Vaccination Schedule for Broiler and Layer Chickens

 Note the following.

-- Know the disease history is your locality to make a good schedule plan for your farm.
+• Know the disease history in your locality to make a good schedule plan for your farm.

 How often should chickens be vaccinated?

-Just as expressed in the schedules above, revaccinating your birds at the appropriate timing is important.
+Just as expressed in the schedules above, revaccinating your birds at the appropriate time is important.

 That’s to ensure good protection for the Immune system of your chickens against the virus.